melkemaryam/collision_aware_contact_classifier/README.md

 python3 main.py -m ../output/hyperband.model -pr Predict -tr pred
 ```

 By passing a file that ends with `.h5` instead of an image directory, the framework knows that it needs to generate new data first, which will then be used to predict labels.
-This can be specified as follows:
+The following command shows an example:
 ```
 python3 main.py -pr ../h5files/collision/log_20200916_130141.h5
 ```